diegomarquez/game-builder/README.md

 ###### Current TODO List:

+- Make yeoman generator for the Readme files
+    - It should create a file with all the links that the examples could possible use

 - Write a README.md for each example
     * Delegates
         + Overview on all the callbacks available to game_object